-1. Doctor Questionnaire: Cerebral Palsy Patient Survey.
+Patient name has been changed to protect their privacy.
+Source 1.
+Doctor Questionnaire: Cerebral Palsy Patient Survey.
 (2019).

-Piramal, Piramal Critical Care and the Piramal logo are trademarks of a Piramal company.

-© 2017 Piramal Critical Care, Inc. March 2019 MKT-PIR-0059
+Piramal, Piramal Critical Care, the Piramal logo, Gablofen, and other brands are trademarks of a Piramal company. © 2022 Piramal Critical Care, Inc. MKT-PIR-0059